a-lapsley/kinetics-simulation/README.md

 ## Included data files
 Some pregenerated data output files are included as examples, and to save computation time, as some of these files took over an hour to generate.

+NOTE: Some of these files were generated with an older version of the program where equillibrium was specified with an absolute value instead of a gradient (called `equillibrium_threshold` in the data files).
+In the new format, `equillibrium_gradient` should be set equal to `equillibrium_threshold / delta_t`.

 * `oregonator_9s_test`  Test run of the Oregonator system over a 9s time period.
 * `oregonator_run_90s`  Run of the Oregonator system over a 90s time period.
 * `protein_folding_run` Data for the simulation of the protein folding system with no denaturant over time.